IHE/PCC.QEDm/input/pagecontent/PCC-44.md

             - The value of `DocumentEntry.uniqueId` as `.value`

-A FHIR StructureDefinition can be found in implementation materials; see ITI TF-2x: Appendix W for instructions on how to get to the implementation materials.
+A FHIR StructureDefinition can be found in implementation materials; see [ITI TF-2: Appendix W](https://profiles.ihe.net/ITI/TF/Volume2/ch-W.html) for instructions on how to get to the implementation materials.

 ###### 2:3.44.4.2.2.2 Resource Bundling

-Resource Bundling shall comply with the guidelines in ITI TF-2: Appendix Z.1.
+Resource Bundling shall comply with the guidelines in [ITI TF-2: Appendix Z.1](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.1-resource-bundles).

 The Clinical Data Source shall include all resources to be returned as a contained resource.
 This means that the query shall return resource data